Charles H. Stonestreet: Holy Cross disaster

-Management of Maryland
+Management of the province

 For many years, the Jesuit leadership had discussed establishing a scholasticate for the education of new Jesuits.
 They sought to separate it from Georgetown, which educated lay students as well as scholastics, and required that the scholastics teach alongside their studies.
 The new Superior General, Peter Beckx, proposed in 1855 that Georgetown be transformed into such a scholasticate for training all the Jesuits in the United States, and cease educating lay students.
 Stonestreet objected to this proposal and eventually, the focus turned to establishing a dedicated scholasticate elsewhere.

 Stonestreet responded to increasing anti-Catholicism in Maryland, specifically the allegation that the Jesuits swore an oath to the pope to overthrow the United States, by writing a letter to local newspapers in February 1855 in which he described his patriotic pride and attachment to his childhood home on the Western Shore of Maryland.
 As the Know Nothing movement grew in anticipation of the 1856 presidential election, so did Stonestreet and the other Maryland Jesuits' worries; Stonestreet wrote to Rome in the spring of 1856 that they were in the midst of a crisis.
 Due to the violence of the 1840s and 1850s perpetrated by the Know Nothings, he forbade Jesuits from wearing their clerical attire in public or be addressed by their ecclesiastical titles, instead using secular styles of address such as "doctor" instead of "father."